SamuelChandraS/My-College-Projects-Repo/README.md

-# my-college-projects-repo
+# University Projects & Assignments

-This repository contains all the assignments and projects I worked on during my university years, highlighting my skills and what I've learned along the way.
+This repository contains a curated collection of assignments and projects that I have completed during my time at university.
+It serves as a portfolio to demonstrate my progress, learning, and achievements in various courses.
+Feel free to explore the code and projects for an insight into my academic work.